Moulsecoomb Place: History

 The final Tillstone family owner, Mr. B.T.
 Rogers-Tillstone, sold Moulsecoomb Place and the family's estate to Brighton Corporation (predecessor of the present city council) in February 1925.
 Much of the land, which had been transferred from the parish of Patcham into the borough of Brighton in October 1923, was used to develop the Moulsecoomb housing estates (South, East and North Moulsecoomb), collectively the largest area of council housing in Brighton.
 Hundreds of "homes fit for heroes" were built to replace unsuitable inner-city slums.
 Moulsecoomb Place and its grounds were retained, and the building was used by the Corporation to house its Parks and Recreation Department.
 Later it housed Moulsecoomb's first library and was used to provide extra capacity for a local school.
 Between August 1948 and November 1969, part of the building was registered as a place of worship by a group of Christians known as Moulsecoomb Free Church.
 By 1971 most of the interior was used for offices, and a social club and bar occupied the hall house.

 The building is next to the main (Moulsecoomb) campus of the University of Brighton.
 In 1993, the university submitted a plan to buy Moulsecoomb Place and its grounds, build accommodation for 163 students on the former plant nursery to the rear, and convert the building itself and the old tithe barn into the headquarters of its Student Services division and a children's nursery.
 Permission for this was granted in the same year.
 The student residences consist of flats accommodating six to eight people, each with their own bedroom but with shared bathroom and laundry facilities.
 Breakfast and evening meals are provided on site.
 As of 2012, rent was £142 per week or £5,538 for a 39-week academic year tenancy.
-In July 2022 a property developer announced its plans to demolish the existing student housing and rebuild at a higher density, creating a mixed-use "student village".
+In July 2022 a property developer, Cathedral Group, announced its plans to demolish the existing student housing and rebuild at a higher density, creating a mixed-use "student village".
+In April 2025, Cathedral Group leased Moulsecoomb Place itself to two charities, the East Brighton Trust and AudioActive.
+Between them, these charities planned to convert the building into an events, community and music production venue.

 Moulsecoomb Place was designated a Grade II Listed building on 20 August 1971.
 The timber-framed hall house to the rear had been listed on its own on 13 October 1952; in 1971 the listing was expanded to cover the whole building.